1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Don’t worry: This isn’t about the tag itself.
 It’s about keeping your car insurance as cheap as possible.
 There are a variety of license-plate frames designed not to be decorative, but to provide a layer of cushioning.
 Made of rubber or foam, they’re a bumper for your bumper, in essence.
 And they go on the front of the car.
 (Are you in one of the 19 states that don’t require a front tag?
 This may not work for you.)

-Let's say someone who drives your car (maybe even you?) lightly rear-ends someone.
-Without the frame, there's a good chance the hardware holding your tag on will punch two screw-size divots in the bumper cover of the car in front of you.
+Let’s say someone who drives your car (maybe even you?) lightly rear-ends someone.
+Without the frame, there’s a good chance the hardware holding your tag on will punch two screw-size divots in the bumper cover of the car in front of you.
 Claim time!
-But with a soft plate frame to absorb the impact (and cover the screws), chances are good you won't leave a mark.
-With luck, your victim will shrug, give you the stink-eye, and get back in his car and go about his business.
+But with a soft plate frame to absorb the impact (and cover the screws), chances are good you won’t leave a mark.
+With luck, your victim will shrug, give you the stink-eye, and get back in his car and go about their business.

 Depending on your deductible and previous claims, this could save you hundreds, if not thousands, of dollars in premiums in years to come.
 Installation of the license-plate frame requires only a screwdriver and a few minutes of your time.
 Bump Tek and flexyframe are a couple of brands to look for.

 “But,” you say, “there’s a light on the dash if a tire’s low.
 I don’t need to fuss with checking my tires anymore.”
 Sorry, nope.
 All cars built since 2007 have what’s called Tire Pressure Monitoring Systems (TPMS).
 These do what the name says: monitor that your tires have air pressure.